 With laser welding the heat input to the metal being welded is lower which means there is a smaller heat affected zone (HAZ) and the distortion of the assembly is vastly reduced making complex and accurate assembly more achievable, especially in an automated setting.
 In addition, the lower heat input means that a weld can be placed close to sensitive electronics or other heat-sensitive materials without risk of damage or failure.
 An example of this is in cardiac pacemakers and defibrillators where the external weld seam is directly above a heat-sensitive battery and micro-electronics which cannot withstand a temperature over 80 degrees C.

 Throughput – higher welding speed

 Weld speeds are generally higher with laser welding, especially with modern high power continuous wave (CW) fibre lasers.
-A high welding speed sometimes means that the motion system, for example the CNC system or robot contouring speed, is the limiting factor on cycle time rather than the process.
+A high welding speed sometimes means that the motion system, for example the CNC system, robot contouring speed or human arm, is the limiting factor on cycle time rather than the process.

 Cost per metre of weld

 In processes where throughput is high it is common to find that the laser solution is more efficient and results in a lower cost per metre of weld.
 Interestingly, there are processes which our wobble welding achieves deeper penetration and higher welding speeds.
 This Wobble process typically use a combination of laser welding to heat the metal efficiently to melting point and rotation of the welding beam to provide deposition of droplets into the weld pool and enhanced penetration and weld strength over either process as a stand-alone procedure.